trulabs/labs-truphone-cascades-test/README.md

 - Qt4 (sdk) & make
 - BlackBerry NDK 10.1.0.1020+
 - QtCreator (2.8.x+) optional: for editing only
+- optional for building QXMPP: https://github.com/trulabs/qxmpp which is our fork.
 ## ToDo

 - [ ] Look at integrating the new Automatic Input Control (_sys_inject_events)